TrellixVulnTeam/swahilipython_SCMU/Doc/library/lzma.rst

-   The *filename* argument can be either an actual file name (given as a :class:`str`, :class:`bytes` or :term:`path-like <path-like object>` object), in which case the named file is opened, or it can be an existing file object to read from or write to.
+   The *filename* argument can be either an actual file name (given as a :class:`str`, :class:`bytes` or :term:`path-like <path-like object>` object), in which case the named file is opened, or it can be an existing file object to read kutoka or write to.

    The *mode* argument can be any of ``"r"``, ``"rb"``, ``"w"``, ``"wb"``, ``"x"``, ``"xb"``, ``"a"`` or ``"ab"`` for binary mode, or ``"rt"``,